aospapp/aosp/system/core/init/README.md

 `rmdir <path>`
 > Calls rmdir(2) on the given path.

+`readahead <file|dir> [--fully]`
+> Calls readahead(2) on the file or files within given directory.
+  Use option --fully to read the full file content.

 `setprop <name> <value>`
 > Set system property _name_ to _value_.
 Properties are expanded within _value_.

 `setrlimit <resource> <cur> <max>`
 > Set the rlimit for a resource.
+This applies to all processes launched after the limit is set.
+It is intended to be set early in init and applied globally.
+  _resource_ is best specified using its text representation ('cpu', 'rtio', etc or 'RLIM_CPU', 'RLIM_RTIO', etc).
+It also may be specified as the int value that the resource enum corresponds to.

 `start <service>`
 > Start a service running if it is not already running.